 I feel like I’m missing some pun on “light telescope”…

-I don’t think there is a pun.
-I just thought it was funny that the guy was holding the huge telescope with one arm.
+Nope.
+I served this one straight up.
+I don't think there is a pun.
+I just thought it was funny that the guy was holding the huge telescope with one arm. :)

 Morals are anything that benefits the species as a whole.
 It’s essentially what stops humans from being too self-concerned, and from killing millions of people for a penny.